Some Thoughts On Being Married To A Successful Career Woman

 I’ve never felt like “less of a man” because my wife earns more than me, though from what I can gather this is supposed to be a problem for some men.
 I don’t believe that’s hardwired into us.
 It’s something we learn, or something that’s thrown in our face by others, something we choose to obsess over.

 If there’s a problem I wish would go away it’s the times when someone tries to become my friend, inviting me to drinks, or coffee and a chat, only because they want an introduction to my wife.
 They see it as an opportunity to get their foot in the door, a kind of hustle, a shortcut.
 I get that.
+Some people think meeting the senior executive is path to what they want.
 But, I still wish it didn’t happen.

 In the past, my wife has appeared on television, or spoken at events connected to International Women’s Day.
 Today is no different.
 She’s in another country, playing her leadership role, trying to inspire women to be brave in the careers and challenge men to move the barriers in the way of women’s progress.